cifren/RhinoReport/Resources/doc/index.md

                                 ->column('id', 'catId')
                                 ->column('desc', 'catDescr')
                                 ->column('sold')
-                                    //action on a group, give you the possibility to make the sum of all your items sold ->groupAction('sum', array('column' => '\table\body\catGroup\salesGroup.sold'))
+                                    //action on a group, give you the possibility to make the sum of
+                                    //all your items sold
+                                    ->groupAction('sum', array('column' => '\table\body\catGroup\salesGroup.sold'))
                                 ->end()//column
                                 ->column('sales')
-                                    //action on a group, give you the possibility to make the sum of all your sales, means price * item sold
+                                    //action on a group, give you the possibility to make the sum of all your
+                                    //sales, means price * item sold
                                     ->groupAction('sum', array('column' => '\table\body\catGroup\salesGroup.sales'))
                                 ->end()//column
                             ->end()//row